jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_credentials.rst

 When launching an EC2 instance, you can choose to associate it with an IAM role.
-Any application running on that EC2 instance is then allowed to assume the associated role.
-Amazon EC2 handles all the legwork of securely authenticating instances to the IAM service to assume the role and periodically refreshing the retrieved role credentials, keeping your application secure with almost no work on your part.
+Any application running on that EC2 instance is then allowed to assume the associated role. |EC2| handles all the legwork of securely authenticating instances to the |IAM| service to assume the role and periodically refreshing the retrieved role credentials, keeping your application secure with almost no work on your part.

-If you do not explicitly provide credentials to the client object and no environment variable credentials are available, the SDK attempts to retrieve instance profile credentials from an Amazon EC2 instance metadata server.
-These credentials are available only when running on Amazon EC2 instances that have been configured with an IAM role.
+If you do not explicitly provide credentials to the client object and no environment variable credentials are available, the SDK attempts to retrieve instance profile credentials from an |EC2| instance metadata server.
+These credentials are available only when running on |EC2| instances that have been configured with an |IAM| role.

 .. note::